Validator / Node Operation Accounting: Service Revenue, Slashing, Infra (2026)

 Validator / Node Operation Accounting: Service Revenue, Slashing, Infra

-• Operating a validator ≠ holding a staked position — it can be a service business (rewards + commission, slashing risk, infra cost).
+• Operating a validator is not the same as holding a staked position — it can be a service business (protocol rewards plus a commission, slashing risk, infrastructure cost).

-• Commission for validating for delegators can have service-revenue character — but recognition is arrangement-/framework-specific (enforceability, in-kind measurement).
+• A commission for validating on behalf of delegators can have service-revenue character, but recognition is arrangement- and framework-specific (enforceability, in-kind measurement).

-• Own protocol rewards on own stake = closer to holder-staking — a different question.
+• The operator's own protocol rewards on its own stake are closer to holder-staking — a separate question.

-• Slashing = generally a loss/derecognition when it occurs; provision when probable is fact-specific.
+• Slashing is generally a loss or derecognition when it occurs; whether to provision when it is probable is fact-specific.

 Not the same as holder-staking